instaloader/instaloader/docs/codesnippets.rst

 ------------------------------------

-To obtain a list of your inactive followers, i.e. followers that did not like any of your pictures, into a file you can use this approach.
+To obtain a list of your inactive followers, i.e. followers that did not like any of your pictures, you can use this approach.

 .. literalinclude:: codesnippets/120_ghost_followers.py